ittybittyapps/appstoreconnect-cli/README.md

 ## Acknowledgements

 We use the following Swift Packages in `appstoreconnect-cli`.
-We are very greatful to their authors.
+We are very grateful to their authors.

 - [AppStoreConnect Swift SDK][appstoreconnect-swift-sdk] by [@AvdLee][avdlee]
 - [CodableCSV][codablecsv] by [@dehesa][dehesa]